MGNX Investors Have Opportunity To Lead Macrogenics, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-NEW YORK, Aug.
-1, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock or sellers of puts of MacroGenics, Inc. (NASDAQ: MGNX ) between March 7, 2024 and May 9, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than September 24, 2024.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of stock or sellers of puts of MacroGenics, Inc. (NASDAQ: MGNX ) between March 7, 2024 and May 9, 2024, both dates inclusive (the "Class Period"), of the important

 To join the MacroGenics class action, go to